 - Your period (also called your menstrual cycle)

-- Important things to know about sex so that you can make choices that are right for you and your health
+- Facts about sex so you can make choices that are right for you and your health

-If you have questions, talk to one of your parents or your guardian, your school nurse, doctor, or another adult you trust.
+If you have questions, talk to your parents or guardians, school nurse, doctor or other health care professionals, or another adult you trust.
 And remember, no question is silly!
 Most adults have probably heard these questions before — and are happy to help you stay healthy.